phuocnguyen90/paraOCR/README.md

 -   **Multiple Concurrent GPU Workers:** Fully utilizes high-VRAM GPUs by running multiple OCR engines at once.
 -   **Low & Stable RAM Usage:** A true streaming pipeline design ensures that even massive datasets can be processed without running out of system memory.
 -   **Resumable & Robust:** The pipeline is fully resumable and gracefully handles corrupted files by logging them instead of crashing.
--   **Extensible Architecture:** Designed with hooks for future content-aware processors (e.g., table and image extraction).
+-   **Extensible Architecture:** Pluggable, content-aware processors (e.g., table and image extraction) with support for multiple OCR backends—LLM-assisted OCR on the roadmap.
 -   **Detailed Performance Logging:** An optional flag generates a detailed performance log to help you tune parameters and identify bottlenecks.